“I do not write these things to shame you, but as my beloved children I warn you.”

 Experience is a hard but accurate teacher.

 To be forewarned is to be forearmed.
-It does not help to shame people, because shame is a weak basis of appeal.
-Shaming people does not help structure the soul but simply imposes guilt.
+It does not help to shame people because shame is a weak basis of appeal.
+Shaming people does not help structure the soul but imposes guilt.
 They go right back and do the same thing again.
-The “blame-game” for the purpose of imposing guilt alone is not profitable.
+The “blame-game” to impose guilt alone is not profitable.